antsankov/antsankov.com/content/blog/vibe-coding.md

 date: 2025-11-28
 draft: false
 tags: ["coding", "AI", "software", "agents"]
+summary: "Vibe-coding enables a developer to move so fast, that the act of coding becomes entirely different.
+Tips from working with AI coding assistants for a few months while having 10 years of traditional software engineering experience."
 ---

 Vibe-coding enables a developer to move so fast, that the act of coding becomes entirely  different.
 It feels